marcelpetrick/DevNotes/BeenThereSeenThat/20231117_NVIDIA_I_The_Fast_Path_to_Developing_with_LLMs/README.md

 What is a minimal hardware setup for working with LLMs?
 Which types of GPUs (how many) are needed for fine-tuning (in an on-premise setup)?

-For self-managed LLMs, you'll want to check our the session later today: "Running Your Own LLM"!
+For self-managed LLMs, you'll want to check out the session later today: "Running Your Own LLM"!

 Can you explain more about benchmark for a beginner?